MinhasKamal/CoolConsoleGames/README.md

   </div>

 3. **GameOfLife**: It is actually an implementation of the eminent program "The Game of Life" developed by a mathematician of Cambridge.
 It simulates evolution of life and proves that a set of simple laws may produce complex result.
-To see the fabulous result run the *.lnk file provided with it in /bin.
+To see the fabulous result run the *\*.lnk* file provided with it in */bin*.
+Get [source code](https://github.com/MinhasKamal/CoolConsoleGames/blob/master/src/GameOfLife.c), [executable](https://github.com/MinhasKamal/CoolConsoleGames/blob/master/bin/GameOfLife.exe), & [link for running with settings](https://github.com/MinhasKamal/CoolConsoleGames/blob/master/bin/GameOfLifeRun.lnk).

   <div align="center">
   <img src="https://cloud.githubusercontent.com/assets/5456665/12575093/f70304b8-c433-11e5-98f4-25d282b4d20b.png" height="250" width="340" >
   </div>

 4. **PebbleDropping**: It is one my favorite games.
 You drop a pebble in a column and and try to align four pebbles sequentially.
 You can play with the computer too.
 But the AI is not complete yet, so it is easy to win against.
 This is my very first program of game.
+Get [source code](https://github.com/MinhasKamal/CoolConsoleGames/blob/master/src/PebbleDroppingV-3.c) & [executable](https://github.com/MinhasKamal/CoolConsoleGames/blob/master/bin/PebbleDroppingV-3.exe?raw=true).

   <div align="center">
   <img src="https://cloud.githubusercontent.com/assets/5456665/12575781/8121b450-c439-11e5-9151-dacfe5b8eaba.png" height="250" width="210" >